Piper Sandler Upgrades Farmers National Banc (NASDAQ:FMNB) to Overweight

-Piper Sandler upgraded shares of Farmers National Banc (NASDAQ:FMNB) from a neutral rating to an overweight rating in a research report report published on Wednesday morning, Analyst Price Targets reports.
-They currently have $16.50 target price on the bank’s stock, up from their previous target price of $15.00.
+Farmers National Banc (NASDAQ:FMNB) was upgraded by stock analysts at Piper Sandler from a “neutral” rating to an “overweight” rating in a research report issued to clients and investors on Tuesday, Benzinga reports.
+The brokerage presently has a $16.50 price target on the bank’s stock, up from their prior price target of $15.00.
+Piper Sandler’s price target indicates a potential downside of 2.42% from the stock’s previous close.

-Farmers National Banc (NASDAQ:FMNB) last posted its quarterly earnings data on Wednesday, January 27th.
-The bank reported $0.40 earnings per share (EPS) for the quarter, topping the consensus estimate of $0.34 by $0.06.
-Farmers National Banc had a net margin of 28.05% and a return on equity of 13.01%.
-The company had revenue of $36.49 million for the quarter, compared to the consensus estimate of $33.23 million.
-As a group, sell-side analysts expect that Farmers National Banc will post 1.45 earnings per share for the current year.
+Farmers National Banc (NASDAQ:FMNB) last announced its quarterly earnings results on Wednesday, January 27th.
+The bank reported $0.40 earnings per share for the quarter, beating the consensus estimate of $0.34 by $0.06.
+The company had revenue of $36.49 million during the quarter, compared to analysts’ expectations of $33.23 million.
+Farmers National Banc had a return on equity of 13.01% and a net margin of 28.05%.
+On average, research analysts predict that Farmers National Banc will post 1.45 earnings per share for the current fiscal year.

-The firm also recently announced a quarterly dividend, which will be paid on Wednesday, March 31st.
-Investors of record on Friday, March 12th will be paid a $0.11 dividend.
-The ex-dividend date of this dividend is Thursday, March 11th.
-This represents a $0.44 dividend on an annualized basis and a yield of 2.80%.
-Farmers National Banc’s payout ratio is currently 34.11%.

-A number of hedge funds and other institutional investors have recently bought and sold shares of FMNB.
-Maltese Capital Management LLC increased its stake in Farmers National Banc by 21.9% in the third quarter.
-Maltese Capital Management LLC now owns 508,600 shares of the bank’s stock valued at $5,554,000 after acquiring an additional 91,386 shares during the period.
-BlackRock Inc. increased its stake in Farmers National Banc by 4.5% in the fourth quarter.
-BlackRock Inc. now owns 1,572,309 shares of the bank’s stock valued at $20,865,000 after acquiring an additional 67,584 shares during the period.
-First Trust Advisors LP increased its stake in Farmers National Banc by 578.0% in the third quarter.
-First Trust Advisors LP now owns 75,139 shares of the bank’s stock valued at $821,000 after acquiring an additional 64,056 shares during the period.
-Bank of New York Mellon Corp grew its stake in Farmers National Banc by 32.7% during the fourth quarter.
-Bank of New York Mellon Corp now owns 225,582 shares of the bank’s stock worth $2,993,000 after buying an additional 55,612 shares during the last quarter.
-Finally, Arrowstreet Capital Limited Partnership grew its stake in Farmers National Banc by 24.6% during the third quarter.
-Arrowstreet Capital Limited Partnership now owns 138,963 shares of the bank’s stock worth $1,517,000 after buying an additional 27,440 shares during the last quarter.
-38.30% of the stock is currently owned by institutional investors and hedge funds.
+Large investors have recently modified their holdings of the company.
+BNP Paribas Arbitrage SA boosted its stake in shares of Farmers National Banc by 329.3% in the third quarter.
+BNP Paribas Arbitrage SA now owns 6,337 shares of the bank’s stock worth $69,000 after acquiring an additional 4,861 shares during the last quarter.
+Citigroup Inc. boosted its stake in shares of Farmers National Banc by 236.9% in the fourth quarter.
+Citigroup Inc. now owns 5,809 shares of the bank’s stock worth $77,000 after acquiring an additional 4,085 shares during the last quarter.
+Nisa Investment Advisors LLC boosted its stake in shares of Farmers National Banc by 74.3% in the fourth quarter.
+Nisa Investment Advisors LLC now owns 6,100 shares of the bank’s stock worth $81,000 after acquiring an additional 2,600 shares during the last quarter.
+Eidelman Virant Capital acquired a new stake in shares of Farmers National Banc in the fourth quarter worth approximately $133,000.
+Finally, Kestra Advisory Services LLC acquired a new stake in shares of Farmers National Banc in the third quarter worth approximately $140,000.
+38.30% of the stock is currently owned by hedge funds and other institutional investors.

 About Farmers National Banc